This Dutch oven bread is an easy no-knead bread that rises overnight and bakes right in the Dutch oven.

 I see many stews, soups and braises in my future in this pot and I love that the 4.6 qt. capacity is the perfect “not too big, not too small” size for those kinds of meals.

 I’ve actually already got a curry in mind for later this week (something similar to this red curry shrimp actually) not only to use the pot again but more so to get some use out of the super stylish copper handle Crofton utensils (shown above).

 What’s In This Dutch Oven Bread?

 Definitely feel free to play around with your add-ins though.
 If you like pecans better than walnuts, go for it!

-Substitute another dried fruit (I’m envisioning figs or cherries as great alternatives) if you prefer as well.
+Substitute another dried fruit.
+I’m envisioning figs (love a good fig bread) or cherries as great alternatives.

 Although I love the addition of the dark chocolate in this Dutch oven bread, if you wanted something more for snacking or breakfast rather than leaning towards the realm of dessert, you could leave it out.